 By Kate Ferguson

-Tell me about your idea for Renge, what initially inspired the app idea?
+Tell me about your idea for the Renge app, what initially inspired the idea?

 Coming from the entertainment industry as a producer and line producer, my next job was highly dependent on my network: “it’s not what you know, it’s who you know” could not ring more true; however, it was always a struggle to find who I needed to know to secure my next project and, thus, a roof over my head.

 Spamming people on business- networking platforms and tirelessly meeting as many people as possible at events and LA “hot spots” in hopes of meeting the right people was exhausting and oftentimes ineffective.
 When I wasn’t meeting people through referrals, I mostly increased my network through serendipitous moments at coffee shops or venues outside of conferences.

 Opportunity is always around us but often times missed.
 Renge germinated from the desire to help people focus their time and efforts when seeking new relationships.
 Instead of engaging in countless hours of small talk or hopelessly waiting for a message back, Renge helps people meet in real-time and in real life with those who share complementary interests.

 But, what initially started as a network efficiency platform soon became a mission to reconnect people beyond the world of “likes.”
 As huge proponents of Tristan Harris’ Time Well Spent Movement, which theorizes addiction to screen-time has a direct correlation to mental health disorders resulting from increased isolation, we saw Renge as a tool to help people combat social media’s unintended backlash by creating deeper, lasting relationships, which only take place when meeting in real life.

 The advent of social media and the “swipe” culture has garnered staying power in today’s society but, at Renge, we work on improving technology to positively affect humanity by bringing back that irreplaceable IRL experience.

 What’s different about it?
 What do you not like about other apps that you’re trying to address here?